 - Waking up a half hour earlier to do a Pilates video on YouTube

-- Use your lunch break to do an hour of strength training
+- Use your hour-long lunch break for strength training

 - Going for an evening run after the kids go to sleep

-After you've identified a type of physical activity it may predict the best time to exercise.
-For example, an early morning wake-up routine might consist of gentle yoga, while a lunchtime cardio fix might include a Zumba class.
+When you've identified the type of physical activity you want to do it may predict the best time to exercise.
+For example, an early morning wake-up routine might consist of gentle yoga, while a lunchtime cardio fix might include a Jazzercise class.

-Instead, start out slow and build up to a challenging exercise routine that feels awesome.
+Start your workout efforts slowly and build up to a challenging exercise routine that feels awesome.
 If it's in your budget, work out with a personal trainer who can help you ease your way into exercise.
-Buy a calendar just to mark your progress, fill it with gold stars to track your fitness training and feel like a superstar!
+Then buy a calendar just to mark your progress, fill it with gold stars to track your fitness training and feel like a superstar!

 - Lower your body fat percentage (great motivation to get your yearly physical!)